noraalqassim/To-Do-List-App/README.md

 # 🚀 Supercharge Your Productivity with the Amazing To-Do List App 🌟
 Welcome to a world of efficiency and organization!
 Dive into our sleek and intuitive to-do list app designed to revolutionize how you manage tasks.
 Seamlessly add, complete, update, and delete tasks through a user-friendly interface and experience productivity like never before!

+#### Check out the live app [To Do List App](https://noraalqassim.github.io/To-Do-List-App-/).

 ## ✨ Features ✨
 - **Add Tasks**:

-   Add new tasks by entering a description and clicking the “Add” button.
+   Add new tasks by entering a description and clicking the “ + ” button.
 Tasks will appear with a checkbox to easily track completion.

 - **Mark tasks as complete**: